kleinbottle/swanlotus/README.md

     You will be asked for your username and password again but they will be saved in the file `~/.git-credentials` for future use.

 1. Set the commit username, email address and rebase option globally.
-To set them for just this repository remove `--global` option in the commands below.
+To set them for just this repository remove `--global` option in the commands below:

     ```bash
     git config --global user.name "<github-username>"